rkaushik29/java-lucene-search-api/README.md

 - In case the parquet metadata is not needed, simply comment out the code after `PARQUET METADATA INCLUSION` and the API will work for any Lucene index.
 - If the Parquet metadata needs to be stored in the response, then modify the `PARQUET METADATA INCLUSION` section to match the schema of your Parquet file for queries.
 - The Parquet file is converted to a CSV internally before the API launches, and CSV querying libraries are used within the above section.

+### Improvements to the API
+- It could be worthwhile including the [ciff-lucene converter](https://github.com/informagi/lucene-ciff) in this application, and allowing users to retrieve a Lucene index from a CIFF index directly using this app, through a separate bash script.
+- It is also useful to perhaps change the API to search over more than one index, if multiple indexes are provided to the API.
+This can be done by looping over all index names that the user has provided, creating index readers for each, searching and storing the result in a data structure in each iteration.
+Finally, return the top results from the whole search.
+- The API needs to be hosted on a server eventually, and allow users to upload CIFF and Parquet files to it before performing search via the API.